Alasdair Allan: Political career

 Allan was the SNP candidate for Gordon at the 2003 Scottish Parliament election.
 As National Secretary of the SNP, he was responsible in July 2004 for the expulsion of Campbell Martin from the party after Martin had claimed that there was a case for supporters of independence not voting SNP.

 Allan was next in line to become a list MSP for North East Scotland when Richard Lochhead resigned to fight the Moray by-election, however he decided instead to devote himself to contesting Na h-Eileanan an Iar, a key Labour–SNP marginal seat in the 2007 Scottish Parliament election.
 He relocated to Lewis and resigned his post as SNP National Secretary.
 This move proved successful, as he was elected with 46.6% of the vote – a 5.4% swing from Labour.

 In the 2011 Scottish Parliament election Allan again stood for the SNP in the now renamed seat of Na h-Eileanan an Iar and increased his majority, returning to Holyrood with 65.3% of the vote, an increase of 18.7% and a swing of 15.8% from Labour.

-As of July 2020, Allan is a member of the Committee on the Scottish Government Handling of Harassment Complaints, the Education and Skills Committee and the Justice Committee of the Scottish Parliament.

-He is a speaker and strong supporter of Scottish Gaelic and Scots and holds a PhD on the latter.
-He authored the booklet Talking Independence, which sought to answer questions about Scottish independence, ranging from "What will I pay in tax?" to "Will I still be able to visit relatives in England?" and "Will we still get EastEnders?".
+Between 2011 and 2018, he served as a junior minister in the governments of Alex Salmond and Nicola Sturgeon.
+First as Minister for Learning, Science and Scotland's Languages between 2011 and 2016.
+And then as Minister for International Development and Europe between 2016 and 2018, during the aftermath of the 2016 UK referendum on EU membership.

-Allan voted against same-sex marriage in Scotland, saying "the view which so many of my constituents have expressed to me has a right to be recorded" – in contrast to the position of the majority of the SNP government.
+In 2014, Allan voted against same-sex marriage in Scotland, saying "the view which so many of my constituents have expressed to me has a right to be recorded" – in contrast to the position of the majority of the SNP government.

+Between 2020 and 2021, Allan served as a member of the high profile Committee on the Scottish Government Handling of Harassment Complaints which investigated the government's handling of complaints made against former First Minister Alex Salmond.

+In May 2023, along with fellow Highlands MSPs Kate Forbes and Fergus Ewing, Allan rebelled against the SNP whip in a vote on the Scottish Government's plans to introduce Highly Protected Marin Areas (HPMAs) in Scotland, which would have restricted fishing access in certain areas.
+In the debate on the motion Allan said that, while not a natural rebel, "I feel that I have little choice today but to apply some real pressure on behalf of my genuinely worried island constituents."

+During Màiri McAllan's maternity leave between July 2024 and June 2025 he served as Acting Minister for Climate Action while Gillian Martin, who normally held the role, took on McAllan's responsibilities as Cabinet Secretary for Net Zero and Energy.